JRMurr/JRMurr.github.io/data/blog/type-safe-groupby-in-typescript.md

   }, {} as Record<RetType, T[]>);
 }

-const test = groupByFunc(vals, (v) => {
+const test = groupByFunc([6.1, 4.2, 6.3], Math.floor);
-  return v.num;
-});
 // test = Record<PropertyKey, Foo[]>
 ```

 This works by only letting you pass in functions that return `PropertyKey`, but typescript does not seem to narrow the types.
 In this case `test` should be `Record<number, Foo[]>` since TS _should_ infer the return type of the grouping function.
-If you know how to improve this function to make the return type narrow properly feel free to leave an issue/pr on my [blog's github](https://github.com/JRMurr/JRMurr.github.io)!
+If you know how to improve this function to make the return type narrow properly feel free to leave an issue/pr on my [blog's GitHub](https://github.com/JRMurr/JRMurr.github.io)!